 Number Representations & States

-"how numbers are stored in computers"
+"how numbers are stored and used in computers"

 Guard digits